ILLINOIS RIVER BASIN CONDITIONS – JULY 25-26 WEEKEND

 14. Respect the rights of other floaters, fishermen and private property owners.

-15. Always inform family members what stream reach you’re floating and when you plan to return.
+15. Always inform family members what stream you're floating and when you plan to return.

 16. Floaters beware, a number of flood events have occurred since the last float season.